 Do I need a separate Intune license?

 Intune is included with Microsoft 365 E3, E5, Business Premium, and EMS E3/E5.
-If you have any of these, Intune is already in your agreement.
-A standalone Intune subscription is available for organizations that do not use full Microsoft 365 bundles.
+If your organization has any of these plans, you already have Intune.

 How does Intune handle BYOD (personal devices)?

-Intune App Protection Policies (MAM) protect corporate data in managed apps on personal devices without full device enrollment.
-Employees keep personal data completely separate.
-If they leave, a selective wipe removes only corporate app data — personal photos, contacts, and apps stay untouched.
+Intune App Protection Policies (MAM) safeguard corporate data in managed apps on personal devices without requiring full device enrollment.
+This approach ensures that employees' personal data remains entirely separate.

 Can Intune coexist with SCCM (System Center Configuration Manager)?

-Yes.
-Microsoft Configuration Manager supports co-management, where Intune and SCCM share device management responsibilities.
-You can shift workloads — compliance, Windows Update, endpoint protection — from SCCM to Intune incrementally without a full cutover.
+Yes, Microsoft Configuration Manager supports co-management.
+This allows Intune and SCCM to share device management tasks.
+You can gradually transfer workloads from SCCM to Intune.

 How long does an Intune deployment take?

-A basic Intune deployment for 100–500 devices takes 4–8 weeks.
-A full enterprise deployment covering Windows, iOS, Android, and macOS with co-management, Autopilot, and App Protection Policies typically takes 10–16 weeks.
+Deploying Intune for 100–500 devices usually takes 4–8 weeks.
+A complete enterprise deployment, which includes Windows, iOS, Android, and macOS, typically requires more time.

 Modernize your endpoint management